HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-7 Control operator and types.md

 ### Section 8.7: Control Operator and Control Types

-Let’s take a closer look at control operators and control types—it’s all about who’s responsible for what goes out over the airwaves!
+Let’s take a closer look at control operators and control types — it’s all about who’s responsible for what goes out over the airwaves!

 #### Control Operator

 Every amateur station has two key roles: the **station licensee** and the **control operator**.
-The station licensee is the person who holds the license for that station—usually the owner or the person otherwise responsible for it.
+The station licensee is the person who holds the license for that station — usually the owner or the person otherwise responsible for it.
 The control operator is the amateur operator designated by the licensee to be responsible for the transmissions from that station.
 These can be the same person, or different people, but any time a station is transmitting both roles exist.

 The privileges you can use are determined by the license class of the control operator, not the station's capabilities.
 Unless documentation specifies otherwise, the FCC assumes the station licensee is the control operator.
 Even in the case of automatic control such as a repeater where no control operator is present, there must still be a control operator designated (usually the repeater owner or trustee).